Frequently Asked Questions (FAQs)

 If you wish to know more about the school, our programme and how to apply, please read below answers to the questions we get asked the most.

 About Oxford Online School

 We have chosen Pearson/ Edexcel as Pearson is one of the largest awarding bodies not only in the UK, but also around the world.
 Through its world class combination of learning platforms and assessment tools for remote study, Pearson has been creating thousands of products and services each year.
 These technological advances are now helping tens of millions of students reach their educational goals every year.

-At present, our programme is focusing exclusively on our International A-level syllabus, which is crucial for university entrance in the UK.
+OOS offer IGCSE and International A-level syllabus.
 We are set to expand soon, meaning a greater selection of both programmes and subjects.

 International A levels are comparable to UK A levels.
 All IAL subjects are taught in modules, with an examination at the end of each module whereas, A level students have to sit a final exam at the end of their two-year programme.
 This means that international students have more time to prepare for exams and are able to receive feedback on their progression from the start of their IAL academic journey.
 Furthermore, for students sitting science IAL subjects, their practical skills are tested in the exam rather than in a lab, therefore they are not required to have access to a laboratory and can still achieve high marks.

 Yes.
 All timetables will be issued to students before the term starts.

 Oxford Online School runs from Monday to Friday , with students expected to attend our blended classes and activities during these times.
 Through our online portal, students can attend from the comfort of their home:

 - One-to-one meetings with teachers to discuss progression.